bucketeer-io/bucketeer/DEVELOPMENT.md

 make setup-minikube
 ```

-> Note: If you setup the minikube cluster for the first time, next time you can just run `make start-minikube` to start the cluster.
+> Note: after you set up the minikube cluster for the first time by using `make setup-minikube`, next time when you
+> restart the minikube cluster, you will need to use `make start-minikube` to start the cluster.

-This command will setup minikube and services that Bucketeer depends on:
+This command will set up minikube and services that Bucketeer depends on:

 * MySQL
 * Redis